cta-wave/device-observation-framework/README.md

                         Specific condition to ignore.
 To support recording devices that has corrupted video or audio.
 ```

 * Where **range** this is optional argument for video only tests.
 However, when the 1st test is audio only test it is important to set scan range so that the process can find mezzanine QR code area correctly for mixed video and audio tests.
 Setting the range is also useful to speed up the processing time when observing audio only tests.
-The range argument requires three digit variables separated by ":", {id(file_index):start(s):duration(s)}.
+The range argument requires three digit variables separated by ":", ```{id(file_index):start(s):duration(s)}```.

-e.g: "--range 0:20:2" states for scan QR code area in 1st recording file starts from 20 seconds and ends the scan at 22 seconds when QR code area not detected.
+    For example, ```--range 0:20:2``` states for scan QR code area in 1st recording file starts from 20 seconds and ends the scan at 22 seconds when QR code area not detected.

-** id: file_index normally 0 if one recording file is selected to be observed
+    * id: file_index normally 0 if one recording file is selected to be observed
-** start: start of the scan in seconds from beginning of the recording file
+    * start: start of the scan in seconds from beginning of the recording file
-** duration: scan duration in seconds
+    * duration: scan duration in seconds

 * Where **log** specifies log level.
 Default value is "info" when not specified.
 When ```--log debug``` is selected, full QR code detection will be extracted to a CSV file at ```logs/<session-id>/qr_code_list.csv```, and the system displays more information to the terminal as well as to a log file ```logs/<session-id>/session.log```.
 This includes information such as decoding of QR codes: